Dynamics 365 Remote Assist User Guide

 Need more help?
 Check out Remote Assist FAQ for answers to common questions.

 What you’ll need

 A subscription to Remote Assist.
-If you’re the admin for your organization, learn how to buy and deploy Remote Assist.
+If you’re the admin for your organization, learn how to try or buy, and deploy Remote Assist.

 A work or school account with an Office 365 Business Premium or Essentials subscription.

 To connect to Dynamics 365 for Field Service from within Remote Assist, you’ll need a Dynamics 365 license.

 An Internet connection.
 At least 1.5 MB of bandwidth is recommended for the best experience.

 Need to get up to speed on HoloLens?
 Get help.

 How you install Remote Assist depends on how your administrator chooses to distribute the app.
 Your admin might have you install the app from the Microsoft Store for Consumers, from your organization’s private store, through an email link, or another method.